Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment: Acknowledgments

 \section{Acknowledgments}

-For facilitating portions of this research, the authors wish to acknowledge the Center for Theoretical Underground Physics and Related Areas (CETUP*), the Institute for Underground Science at Sanford Underground Research Facility (SURF), and the South Dakota Science and Technology Authority for hospitality and financial support, as well as for providing a stimulating environment.
+For facilitating portions of this research, the authors wish to acknowledge the Center for Theoretical Underground Physics and Related Areas (CETUP*), the Institute for Underground Science at the Sanford Underground Research Facility (SURF), and the South Dakota Science and Technology Authority for hospitality and financial support, as well as for providing a stimulating environment.
 This article was supported by the computing resources of the Global Science Experimental Data Hub Center (GSDC) at the Korea Institute of Science and Technology Information (KISTI).
-We thank Wooyoung Jang for the valuable discussions.
-The work of DK and HK is supported by the U.S.~Department of Energy Grant DE-SC0010813.
-The work of JCP is supported by the National Research Foundation of Korea (NRF) [NRF-2019R1C1C1005073, NRF-2021R1A4A2001897].
-The work of JY is supported by the U.S. Department of Energy under Grant No. DE-SC0011686.
+We thank Wooyoung Jang of the University of Texas at Arlington for valuable discussions.
+The work of DK is supported in part by the U.S.~Department of Energy Grant DE-SC0010813.
+The work of JCP is supported by the National Research Foundation of Korea (NRF) grant funded by the Ministry of Science and ICT [RS-2024-00356960] and by the Ministry of Education [RS-2025-25442707].
+The work of JY is supported by the University of Texas at Arlington, U.S. Department of Energy under Grant No. DE-SC0011686 and NRF grant [RS-2024-00350406].
+The work of HK is supported by the U.S.~Department of Energy under Grant No.~DE-SC0010813 and NRF grant [RS-2026-25493297 and RS-2024-00350406].